 Q: Can ketamine be used for pain management in horses?

 A: Yes, ketamine has analgesic properties and can be used for pain management in horses.
-It's often used in combination with other pain-relieving medications to provide more effective pain relief.
+Here's the thing — it's often used in combination with other pain-relieving medications to provide more effective pain relief.
 Low-dose ketamine infusions have shown promise in reducing chronic pain associated with conditions like laminitis and osteoarthritis.

 Q: How is ketamine regulated?